MicrosoftDocs/learn/learn-pr/azure/deploy-azure-private-5g-core/includes/3-prerequisites-of-deployment.md

 To ensure successful connectivity of all the ASE and AP5GC infrastructure to Azure services, we recommend configuring a firewall to allow all outbound traffic.

-If you do not want to allow all outbound traffic, you'll have to configure the firewall with Azure services specific IP addresses and the URLs.
+If you don't want to allow all outbound traffic, you'll have to configure the firewall with Azure services specific IP addresses and the URLs.
 Contact Microsoft Support to obtain the list of Azure services specific IP address and URL details.

 You should set these up in addition to the [ports required for Azure Stack Edge (ASE)](/azure/databox-online/azure-stack-edge-gpu-system-requirements).